Founded to Fill a Need

 In 2000, Royer-Greaves implemented its Deaf/Blind Program, serving students with both visual and hearing impairments.

-We continue to look to the future with and for our students and clients, utilizing the latest in assistive technology to support their education, training and daily lives.
+We continue to look to the future with and for our students and adults, utilizing the latest in assistive technology to support their education, training and daily lives.